Superradiance -- the 2020 Edition: Milestones

 \item[1934] Vavilov and Cherenkov discover spontaneous emission from a charge moving uniformly and superluminally in a dielectric.
 The effect was interpreted theoretically by Tamm and Frank in 1937~\cite{TammFrank}.
 In 1958, Tamm, Frank and Cherenkov receive the Nobel prize in physics for these studies.

 \item[1937] Kapitska discovers superfluidity in liquid helium.

 \item[1945] Ginzburg and Frank discuss transition radiation~\cite{Ginzburg:1945zz}.

-\item[1947] Ginzburg and Frank discover an ``anomalous Doppler effect''~\cite{Ginzburg:1947}: the emission of radiation by a system moving faster than the phase velocity of electromagnetic waves in a medium and followed by the \emph{excitation} (rather than by the standard de-excitation) to a higher energy level.
+\item[1947] Ginzburg and Frank discover an ``anomalous Doppler effect''~\cite{Ginzburg:1947}: the emission of radiation by a system moving faster than the phase velocity of EM waves in a medium and followed by the \emph{excitation} (rather than by the standard de-excitation) to a higher energy level.

-\item[1947] Pierce describes a ``travelling wave tube amplifier'', where an electron beam {\it extracts} energy from an electromagnetic wave travelling at a speed less than its vacuum value.
-The electromagnetic wave is forced to slow down using an helix electrode, a spiral of wire around the electron beam~\cite{PierceBook,webpagepierce}.
+\item[1947] Pierce describes a ``traveling wave tube amplifier'', where an electron beam {\it extracts} energy from an EM wave traveling at a speed less than its vacuum value.
+The EM wave is forced to slow down using an helix electrode, a spiral of wire around the electron beam~\cite{PierceBook,webpagepierce}.

 \item[1953] Smith and Purcell experimentally show that motion near finite-size objects induces radiation emission, or ``diffraction radiation''~\cite{Smith:1953sq}.

 \item[1954] Dicke coins the term ``superradiance'' in the context of coherent emission in quantum optics~\cite{Dicke:1954zz}.
 The first high-resolution measurement of superradiance using coherent synchrotron radiation was recently achieved~\cite{Billinghurst:2013kna}.